varya/ds-breakfast-01-2021/index.md

 <!--

+Now, let's define once again what design systems are.

 In the context of React as technology, ecosystem and community, design systems are often mentioned as high-level component libraries.
 This is indeed a huge aspect of them but a solid design system is never only a library.